thmuch/texel/README.md

 I don't think the necessary compiler binary was ever made public &ndash; but please prove me wrong!

-Some parts of the code (some class names, some variables) and most of the documentation are in Germany only.
+Some parts of the code (some class names, some variables) and most of the documentation are in German only.
 Sorry for that.

 And remember, the code you'll see does not represent the way software should be written and built today.
 I would not want to write files with 20000 lines or more nowadays (it was a bad idea even in the last millenium).